lugmenn/portfolio/2024_04_watershedprojections.md

 * Transaction fees (taxes and platform comissions): 30%

 * Average length of guest stay is 3 nights

-The data extraction and part of its transformation was completed using [**SQL queries**](https://lugmenn.github.io/portfolio/2024_03_watershed_database).
-Then, it was loaded into Excel, where its transformation was completed for the analysis.

 ## Data processing and analysis